ZetsKP/InternetStuff/docs/usenet.md

 - [NZBVortex 3](https://www.nzbvortex.com/landing/) - Simply the best Usenet client for Mac.
 - [alt.binz](https://www.altbinz.net/) - A powerful binary newsreader, for downloading and managing articles from Usenet.
 - [Newsbin](http://newsbin.com/about.php) - Newsbin is software for Microsoft Windows Operating Systems that downloads files from Usenet Newsgroups.
-- [NZBGet](http://nzbget.net/) - Efficient Usenet downloader written in C++ which is bit lighter on system resources than SABNZBd.
 - [PowerNZB](http://powernzb.co.uk/) - The Ultimate Binary Usenet Client for Android.
 - [SABnzbd](http://sabnzbd.org/) - SABnzbd is an open-source binary Newsreader written in Python.
 - [spotweb](https://github.com/spotweb/spotweb) - Spotweb is a decentralized Usenet community based on the Spotnet protocol.